Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Acknowledgments

 \subsubsection{Proprioception}

 The third part of the sensation is the angle and velocity of the arm's joints.
+(The velocity of the joint may not match the robot's motor commands, because collisions with objects may restrain it.)
 This consists of a tensor with four values between 0 and 1: two joint angles and two joint velocities.
 Each value is the normalized proportion of the respective variable between its minimum and maximum range.

-In our proposed model, in order to make the estimated posterior for sensation of proprioception, the tensor is encoded using a linear neural network with PReLU.
+In our proposed model, in order to make the approximated posterior for sensation of proprioception, the tensor is encoded using a linear neural network with PReLU.
 To generate a prediction of the next proprioception, $h^q_t$ and $a^{enc}_t$ are concatenated and decoded with another linear neural network.
 See details in table \ref{table:prop}.